One of the best things you can do for your dog is to watch out for any health issues. Especially with dog teeth.

 As well as having her teeth brushed, Poppy has a dog teeth brushing chew.
 We tend to alternate between 3 different types so Poppy doesn’t get bored of them.
 She always rushes to sit on her mat when I get her brushing chew out so they must taste good.

 I prefer the Whimzees brand and we alternate between the stick and the brush.
 I buy the Whimzees mixed boxes when they are on offer, as you can get some good deals.
 And the boxes are great!
-I also buy minty dental dog chews, though I don’t know how minty they actually are.
+I also buy Pooch & Mutt dental dog chews, though they are a bit more expensive so are a special weekend treat.

 Dog Teeth Brushing Toy

 Poppy is a terrier so loves to chew things.
-I bought her a dog teeth brushing toy.
+I bought her a dog teeth-brushing toy.
 I thought if she was chewing something she might as well chew something beneficial.
 You can squeeze dog toothpaste into the toy so they get that benefit when they chew.
-I bought a Dental Care Brushing Stick and it is still in one piece so that is a bonus.
+I bought a Dental Care Brushing Toy and it is still in one piece so that is a bonus.

 Dog Teeth Brushing Treats